How Pest Control Services Handle Maggot Infestations and Prevent Their Return

 How does professional pest control remove maggots from a home?

 Specialized pest control uses targeted insecticides and thorough sanitation methods to eliminate maggots and their breeding sites.
-Technicians locate the source of infestation—often decomposing organic matter—and apply treatments to stop larvae development.
+Technicians locate the source of infestation, which often is decomposing organic matter, and apply treatments to stop larvae development.
 They also advise on cleaning and disposal practices to prevent recurrence.

 Can pest control prevent maggots from coming back after treatment?